 A joint effort between Kentucky Center for Investigative Reporting and Newsy reports on how Louisville’s ambitious plans to transform police relations with the Black community disintegrated to the point that, five years later, the city became a national flashpoint when officers killed Breonna Taylor in her home.
 The investigation reveals critical mistakes that inform the ongoing national debate over police reform.
 44 minutes.
 Co-Producer, Co-Reporter, Director of Photography.
 March 2022

 In the next seven days of the heroin epidemic, at least 180 people in Greater Cincinnati will overdose and 18 will die.
 Babies will be born to addicted mothers.
 Parents will go to jail.
 Children will end up in foster care.
 This is normal now.
-Producer, cinematographer and editor.
-The photo staff of the Cincinnati Enquirer took one week to cover the heroin epidemic.
-Cochran organized, directed and edited dozens of hours of footage to create this 30-minute documentary.
-Published Sept.
-10, 2017.
+Lead Producer, cinematographer, Editor.
+The photo staff of The Cincinnati Enquirer took one week to cover the heroin epidemic.
+Cochran organized, directed and edited dozens of hours of footage to create this Pulitzer Prize-winning documentary.
+Sept.
+2017.

 Tom Tsuchiya had a specific vision for his latest statue at Great American Ball Park.
 He knew Pete Rose had to be flying headfirst into third base.
 What he didn't know how he was going to turn his vision into reality.
 June, 2017.

 After at least seven failed attempts at rehab, Desi Sandlin's parents' fear finally came true.
 Kenny and Lori Sandlin of Florence, Ky., had to bury their 22-year-old daughter.
 They plea for better treatment options.
 More info: cin.ci/1o7lsys Produced by Carrie Cochran.
 May 2014.